syabbes/deturfschuur/README.md

 WHERE email = [your email] AND naam = [your name];
 ```

-Make sure to replace `[your email]` with the emailadres you have used when signing up and replace `your name` with the username you typed in.
+Make sure to replace `[your email]` with the email you have used when signing up and replace `your name` with the username you typed in.

 ## Future improvements
 As much as I wished that my prototype is perfect, it unfortunately isn't :).
 Here are some ways i might expand and improve the website.